sourcegraph/handbook/content/departments/engineering/teams/core-services/managed-services/platform.md

 ## Entitle

-For MSP service environments using `category: external` (or without configuring `category`), access needs to be requested through Entitle.
+For MSP service environments other than `category: test`, access needs to be requested through Entitle.
 Other environments should have access granted to engineers by default.

 Entitle access to a production MSP project is most easily provisioned through the `mspServiceEditor` custom role.